CHICAGO COMMITMENT STRATEGY

 What MacArthur Funds

 We offer multi-year, general operating support directly to organizations with budgets above $1 million.
-Grant sizes range from $50,000 to $75,000 per year, typically for three years.
+Grant sizes range from $55,000 to $80,000 per year, typically for three years.

-Support for Organizations With Annual Budgets of $1 Million and Above
+Support for Organizations with Annual Budgets of $1 Million and Above

 Funding in the Culture, Equity, and the Arts program to Chicago-based organizations is in the form of general operating support.

-This requirement applies to organizations that are seeking renewed awards as well as organizations that do not currently receive general operating support in the Culture, Equity, and the Arts program.
+After carefully reviewing our grantmaking guidelines, all organizations interested in applying, must Submit a Letter of Inquiry.
+This requirement applies to organizations that are seeking renewal awards and those that do not currently receive general operating support through the Culture, Equity, and the Arts program.

-Each year, LOIs are accepted between January 1 and April 30.
+Each year, LOIs are accepted between February 1 and March 31.

 The LOI should clearly direct the request to the attention of the Culture, Equity, and the Arts program.
 In addition, the LOI should cover topics such as the organization’s mission and history and how its work aligns with the attributes in the Culture, Equity, and the Arts program described below.